magma/magma/lte/gateway/docker/readme.md

 Create/deploy an ubuntu 20.04 (latest version) server/instance with 2 interfaces (S1, Sgi) and the appropriate resources for your use case.

-Your interfaces should not be named eth0 or eth1, they will be changed to that. eth0 should be your Sgi interface, and eth1 should be S1 interface.
+Your interfaces should be named eth0 and eth1. eth0 should be your Sgi interface, and eth1 should be S1 interface.

 Get the agw install script